saucelabs/check-my-repo/.github/SUPPORT.md

 # Getting help with _projectname_

-Thanks for using _projectname_.
+Thanks for using Automated OSS Quality Check.
 Before filing an issue, there are a few places to explore and pieces to put together to make the process as smooth as possible.

 First, let's figure out where to ask: